Develop your innovation and analytical skills to become an effective manager with an engineering firm.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-You'll learn via a range of teaching formats:
+You'll learn through a range of teaching formats:

-You will have the use of departmental laboratories equipped with dedicated computing equipment.
+You will have the use of laboratories equipped with dedicated computing equipment.

-The Department of Electronic Engineering is based on Campus West.
+The School of Physics, Engineering and Technology is based on Campus West.
 The majority of teaching takes place within Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.